lherman-cs/go-rosbag/README.md

 ## Code Coverage

 Currently, the unit tests only cover the happy path, and it's not extensive as I want it to be.
-Fuzzing has been added for testing ROS message decoding to cover data corruption.
 I'm still working on adding coverage during my free time.

 ## Alternatives